wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 Hello.

 NumPy integration is one of the single most requested features for PyPy.
 This post tries to describe where we are, what we plan (or what we don't plan), and how you can help.

-**The short version for impatient: there are experiments being done, which are already faster and better than numpy, and there is a path forward, but there is a definite lack of dedicated people or money to tackle that.**
+**Short version for the impatient: we are doing experiments, which show that PyPy+numpy can be faster and better than CPython+numpy.
+We have a plan on how to do it, but at the moment there is lack of dedicated people or money to tackle that.**

 The longer version
 ------------------

-The NumPy effort in PyPy has, for the past two years, been my on-and-off-again project.
-There were `some experiments`_ then mostly nothing and then some more experiments that are documented below.
+Integrating numpy in PyPy has been my pet project on an on-and-off (mostly off) basis over the past two years.
+There were `some experiments`_, then a long pause, and then some more experiments which are documented below.

-The general idea that seems to be worth pursuing would be to implement NumPy in RPython (the implementation language of PyPy) and then leverage JIT to achieve extra speedups.
-The really cool thing about this part is that overall JIT improvements will benefit NumPy performance out of the box, without extra tweaking.
-As of now there is branch called `numpy-exp`_ which contains a translatable version of a very minimal version of numpy in the module called ``micronumpy``. `Example benchmarks`_ show the following:
+The general idea is **not** to use the existing CPython module, but to reimplement numpy in RPython (i.e., the language PyPy is implemented in), thus letting our JIT achieve extra speedups.
+The really cool thing about this part is that numpy will automatically benefit of any general JIT improvements, without any need of extra tweaking.

+At the moment, there is branch called `numpy-exp`_ which contains a translatable version of a very minimal version of numpy in the module called ``micronumpy``. `Example benchmarks`_ show the following:

+XXX: you should briefly describe what the benchmarks do

 +--------------------------------+---------------+-------------+
 |                                | add           | iterate     |